Email Your Advisees

-At the beginning of every semester, email your advisees to let them know your new office hours.
+At the beginning of every semester, email your advisees to let them know your office hours.
 Suggest that newly assigned advisees, especially incoming freshmen and transfers, stop by for an introductory meeting.
-The better you know your advisees, the more informed "advice" you can give during Advanced Registration, when they are having academic difficulty, or as they are getting ready to plan for life after New Paltz.
+The better you know your advisees, the more informed advice you can give during Advanced Registration, when they are having academic difficulty, or as they are getting ready to plan for life after New Paltz.
 The email function of my.newpaltz.edu makes this type of contact easy.

 When the Schedule of Classes becomes available, send another email to your advisees.
 Remind them of your office hours and let them know if you have sign-up sheets or other special procedures for seeing you prior to Advanced Registration.
 Remind them of their responsibilities for schedule building and suggest that they review the Registration Checklist prior to meeting with you.